panesardev/plutonium/README.md

 ## Rename this project

-replace "ngx-starter" to "your project name" in these files:
+replace "ngx-starter" to "your-project-name" in these files:
 - angular.json
 - package.json
 - src/app/app.constants.ts